What are some tips for how to tell children about divorce?

 It’s very important that parents emphasize this, and remind them that both parents love them and plan to be actively involved in all aspects of their lives, in spite of the impending changes.

-Also, parents should avoid making critical comments about the other parent or be meddling to find out information about the other parent.
+Also, separated parents should avoid making critical comments about the other parent or be meddling to find out information about the other parent.
 This puts children in the role of ‘an informant,’ which will not only give the child anxiety, but is developmentally detrimental.

 Children and families can feel a range of feelings including sadness, anger, confusion, hurt, fear or even relief and that will continue to be at a pretty high level up through the first year and even into the second year depending on the situation.
 So parents should expect and accept a wide range of emotional response to the separation and divorce for up to two years because that is normal."